ANoobyDev/brainfuck-interpreter/README.md

 If it doesn't work, depending on the return it can be the following:

 ```
-0   - No problems on the code, check it's well written or mail me.
+0   - No problems on the code, check it's well written.

 1   - There is an unfinished loop, somewhere.